jmarianek/pingpong/README.md

 # pingpong
-simple game for two players
+simple game for two players in javascript